 We aren’t just talking about hiring regular staff here.
 This is where hundreds of thousands of dollars and stock options start to fly around.
 I can say with great assurance that an investigator needs to conduct a deep lifestyle check of a potential key staff member or executive.

+These sorts of checks are standard place in many background checks Malaysia and elsewhere across the world.
 A private investigator will not be looking to see if an executive is moving in 5 months.
 Your potential executive made it this far because they are good at what they do.
 A private investigator will be looking for anything that can be used against your executive and your company in the future.
 Do you see every few years that something ugly is uncovered from a politicians past?
 Who do you think does that digging?
 Private Investigators.
 A private investigator will take a long hard look at this executive and their past.
 It will include interviews, digital footprint examination, passive surveillance and a lifestyle examination.
 If something ugly comes up from the past–perhaps it can be cleaned up.
 Everyone has skeletons in the closet–you just don’t want them to ever see the light of day.
 And if your investigator in fact finds any red flags, you can eliminate that executive from your pool if those red flags are egregious enough.
 You have a lot of money and reputation on the line.
 Don’t waste it because you didn’t conduct due diligence.

 Craig Smith is the Chief Investigator for BrightStar Investigations.
 When he is not investigating, you can find him playing football with his son and enjoying the outdoors in the Colorado Rockies.
 He can be reached at email@example.com